 - FCC (U.S.) – Chairman Proposes to Maintain Current Radiofrequency Exposure Safety Standards

-- GSMA – 5G, EMF Exposure and Safety
+- GSMA – Safety of 5G Networks

 - Australian Government (ARPANSA) – Mobile Phone Base Stations and Health